 Today, companies are quantifying posts based on a series of attributes.
 A high-end water brand used this approach, finding that it outperformed competitors in overall satisfaction and quality, but fell short in source influence and NPS.
 With that understanding, tactics shifted, leading to a 25% increase in sales.

 Key takeaway: Using quantitative measures makes findings more objective.

 Standardization & Relative Metrics

-A state government entity wanted to measure the efficiency of visibility and engagement with the brand.
-They believed that they could generate a better ROI through more highly efficient programming.
-After modelling an equation using a series of costs and return metrics, the brand asked to simplify its equation – the cost of the sponsorship divided by the key metric.
-While we knew the result was not fully accurate, it still allowed the brand to define the right channels to go down, and in doing so, how to better negotiate the top performing ones.
-We want to be able to see what is driving greater results.
-Our ability to shift to more productive avenues that maximize returns, allows us to be good managers and partners.
+A state government entity wanted to measure the efficiency of visibility and engagement with its brand to generate better ROI.
+After modeling an equation using a series of costs and return metrics, the brand asked to simplify its equation – the cost of the sponsorship divided by the key metric.
+While not fully accurate, the equation still allowed the brand to define the right channels to go down, and in doing so, how to better negotiate the top performing ones.

 While there is an extraordinary amount of data out there, marketers should always aim to prove bottom-line business value.
 Starting with the end in mind helps to keep brands and agencies centered on this important metric.